kpn-dsh/dsh-cli/environment_variables.md

             Set this environment variable to override the default list of available platforms.
             The value of the environment variable must be the name of the alternative platforms file.
-It can either be an absolute file name, or a relative file name from the working directory of your application.
+It can either be an absolute file name, or a relative file name from the working directory.
             When this environment variable is set, the normal list of default platforms will <em>not</em> be included.
 If you need these too, make sure that you also include the default platforms in your platforms file.